dahalankur/es4VHDL/docs/student-documentation.md

 > Requirement: The first time you use the project, make sure to run the installation script on your EECS account (ssh <utln>@homework.cs.tufts.edu).
 Please run the following command in your home directory on terminal: `wget https://raw.githubusercontent.com/dahalankur/es4VHDL/main/bin/setup.sh && chmod +x setup.sh && ./setup.sh`

-1. Make sure you have been added to the es4vhdl group on the file system.
-Contact your professor or [staff@eecs.tufts.edu](mailto:staff@eecs.tufts.edu) for help with this.
-2. Log into the website using your UTLN and __special password provided by the professor__.
+1. Login to the website using your UTLN and __special password provided by the professor__.
 This is NOT your typical EECS password.
 If you do not have this password, please contact your professor.
     > ![LoginExample](LoginExample.png)
-3. Create a new project button.
-Use the toggle button "Create Buttons" to show you these options. _To import an existing project, ask help from your professor._
+2. Create a new project.
+Use the toggle button "Create Buttons" to show you these options.
+3. Once you have created a new project, it will appear on the left side of your screen in the file tree with a config.toml file
+  3.1 The config.toml file is used to declare the toplevel module, list the source code files, and declare the pin mappings
-4. Once you have created a project, you can click on the project name to open the project.
-This will open the project in the IDE.
+4. You can click on the project name in the file tree to open the project in the IDE
-5. Add or Delete files as you need.
-6. Investigate `config.toml` in the project directory.
-This is where you must specify your configurations for the project, including the toplevel module and GPIO pins.
+5. Add or delete source code files as needed for your project 5.1 As files are added to the project, they should be listed under the “src” part of the config.toml file
     > ![ConfigExample](ConfigExample.png)
-7. Analyze, Synthesize, and Build your project.
-8. After you have built a project, Generate the Bitstream for the project.
+6. Analyze files to check for syntactic errors
+7. Synthesize individual files to check the netlist
+8. Build your project to generate the Makefile and pin constraints 8.1 The config.toml file should be completely filled out by this point
+9. Once the project has been built and you are ready to flash the code to your FPGA, generate the bitstream for the project
-9. Download the bitstream to your computer.
+10. Download the bitstream to your computer
-10. Use the FlashToFPGA GUI application to flash the bitstream to your FPGA.
+11. Use the FlashToFPGA GUI application to flash the bitstream to your FPGA.
 This application is [available here](https://github.com/Ellis-Brown/iceprog), and can be downloaded and run on your computer.
 This application is available for Windows, Mac, and Linux.
-You can also look into running the command line tool `iceprog` from `icestorm` to flash your FPGA, but this is not recommended.

     > FlashToFPGA Icon for application <br />
     > ![FlashToFPGA GUI](FlashToFPGAIcon.png)